atsushieno/uapmd/src/remidy/docs/PLUGIN_ID_AND_CATALOG.md

 With VST3 (at least earlier than v3.7.6, those without moduleinfo.json), fast instantiation is impossible only with the plugin class ID (TUID) because we cannot know which plugin bundle contains the plugin without loading the bundle library.
 Almost same with CLAP, as (whereas the community claims that we do not have to "instantiate" the plugins) we still have to load the dynamic library to find relevant symbols to retrieve the plugins metadata.
 VST3 with `moduleinfo.json`, AudioUnit and LV2 are good citizens here, because they have metadata.

-In Remidy `AudioPluginFormat` API, we have the following functions to describe how each plugin formats work regarding plugin scanning:
+In Remidy `PluginFormat` API, we have the following functions to describe how each plugin formats work regarding plugin scanning:

 - `scanRequiresLoadLibrary()` indicates whether the format requires loading the library to scan the plugins (VST3: Maybe, AU: NO, LV2: NO, CLAP: YES)
 - `scanRequiresInstantiation()` indicates whether the format requires instantiation IF the library needs to be loaded (VST3: YES, AU: NO, LV2: NO, CLAP: NO).